One great week of Albania travel experiences

 - Read more about the economic situation and average salaries in Albania at Independent Balkan News Agency here.

 I stayed one night in Berat.
-I thought, that it was enough.
+For me, it was enough.
 I saw the place.
 Next destination: the beach town of Himara at the Albanian riviera.
-The staff at my hostel in Tirana told me, that the place behind the Ceraunian mountains has the most beautiful and easily accessible beaches, if you travel without a car and don’t want to stop just at the concrete hotel strip of the busy big town of Durres.
+The staff at my hostel in Tirana told me, that Himara behind the Ceraunian mountains has the most beautiful and easily accessible beaches for people traveling without a car.
+Himara beach is the place for individual travelers on a holiday in Albania, who don’t want to stop just at the concrete hotel strip of the busy big town of Durres.

 To get to Himara, I first had to take a bus to Durres.
-There wasn’t a bus station.
-I had to get off the bus at a dusty multilane street in front of a small supermarket and wait for the connecting bus to Himara.
+In Durres, the bus dropped my for some reasons on a dusty multilane street in front of a small supermarket.
+There, I had to wait for the connecting bus to Himara.
 No toilet anywhere.
 Travelers need to become a bit creative to find one.
 I was lucky in a random café.

-The bus to Himara was packed with people.
+The bus to Himara was finally packed with people.
 But we drove on streets high in the mountains with spectacular views on the sea.
+It was really cool.
 I was looking forward to swim, to stroll around a picturesque town.
-But when I arrived there and saw the main beach, where the bus stopped, I wasn’t too sure about swimming anymore.
+But when I arrived in Himara and saw the main beach, where the bus stopped, I wasn’t too sure about swimming anymore.
 No one was in the water.
 The streets and cafés looked pretty empty.

 Himara was charming, but it seemed as if the place had seen better days.
 The hotels right at the beach front were waiting for customers.
 But because I was traveling by myself, I wanted to stay again in a hostel.
 The “Himara Hostel” wasn’t situated next to the beach, but got good online reviews.
 If you are looking for some company while traveling Albania, it can be the place to be.
 And the locals knew the way.
 But for sure, you get better deals in hotel outside the main tourist season.